Kinetic instability and superconductivity in Li$_2$AuH$_6$ and Li$_2$AgH$_6$ at ambient pressure

 Figures~\ref{fig:PIMD_sc72}(c) and \ref{fig:PIMD_sc72}(d) illustrate the trajectories of all atoms in Li$_2$AgH$_6$ in MD and PIMD simulations, respectively.
 It can be seen that all atoms begin to move away from their initial positions in both MD and PIMD simulations and the $Fm\bar{3}m$ crystal structure collapses rapidly.
 This indicates that Li$_2$AgH$_6$ undergoes lattice destabilization and thus is not kinetically stable.

 Figure~\ref{fig:PIMD_sc243} shows the results of a longer PIMD simulation for Li$_2$AuH$_6$ in a larger supercell.
 Figure~\ref{fig:PIMD_sc243}(a) illustrates the trajectories of all atoms, with trajectories of selected hydrogen atoms highlighted.
-Their radial distribution functions (RDF) and mean squared displacements (MSD) are shown in Fig.~\ref{fig:PIMD_sc243}(b) and \ref{fig:PIMD_sc243}(c), respectively.
+Their radial distribution functions (RDF) and mean squared displacements (MSD) are shown in Figs.~\ref{fig:PIMD_sc243}(b) and \ref{fig:PIMD_sc243}(c), respectively.
 It can be seen that lithium and gold atoms exhibit large vibration amplitudes around their equilibrium positions, but they still maintain the fluorite-type crystal structure.
 The hydrogen atoms, however, begin to slowly diffuse in the system without equilibrium positions, as shown by the trajectories of the selected atoms and the increasing MSD.
 These results confirm that Li$_2$AuH$_6$ is not kinetically stable, albeit with a stable Li-Au host framework.